...

 Preparation for Our Installation of Epoxy Flooring

 Ceramic tile has a glazed finish, but the base is typically a clay base that has the same expansion coefficient as concrete, making it the ideal bonding surface.
 While we completed the profile, we confirmed and taped out all the areas for the new cove base installation.
-Due to the thorough preparation, meeting the desired result, we will have a long-term flooring solution that will be easy to clean and chemical resistant, allowing this epoxy floor system to provide years of service.
+Due to thorough preparation, we will achieve the desired result, resulting in a long-term flooring solution that is easy to clean and chemically resistant, allowing this epoxy floor system to provide years of service.

 Installing Epoxy Flooring With Cove